-How the brain folds to fitApril 26th, 2013 in Neuroscience /
+How the brain folds to fitApril 26, 2013 in Medicine & Health / Neuroscience

 During fetal development of the mammalian brain, the cerebral cortex undergoes a marked expansion in surface area in some species, which is accommodated by folding of the tissue in species with most expanded neuron numbers and surface area.
 Researchers have now identified a key regulator of this crucial process.

 Different regions of the mammalian brain are devoted to the performance of specific tasks.
 This in turn imposes particular demands on their development and structural organization.
 In the vertebrate forebrain, for instance, the cerebral cortex – which is responsible for cognitive functions – is remarkably expanded and extensively folded exclusively in mammalian species.
 The greater the degree of folding and the more furrows present, the larger is the surface area available for reception and processing of neural information.
 In humans, the exterior of the developing brain remains smooth until about the sixth month of gestation.
 Only then do superficial folds begin to appear and ultimately dominate the entire brain in humans.
 Conversely mice, for example, have a much smaller and smooth cerebral cortex.